Remi-Gau/bids_workshop/cookbook.md

 - `README`
 - `dataset_description.json`

-You can get content for those files from:
+You can get template content for those files from:

 - from the [BIDS specification](https://bids-specification.readthedocs.io) (use
   the search bar)